maheshj01/searchfield/README.md

 - `controller`: TextEditing Controller to interact with the searchfield.
 - `suggestions` : list of Strings to search from.**(Mandatory)**
 - `initialValue` : The initial value to be set in searchfield when its rendered, if not specified it will be empty.
+- `hasOverlay` : shows floating suggestions on top of the Ui if disabled the suggestions will be shown along the searchInput. if not specified defaults to `true`.
 - `onTap` : callback when a sugestion is tapped it also returns the tapped value.
 - `hint` : hint for the search Input.
 - `searchStyle` : textStyle for the search Input.